-There can be no assurance that the FDA will accept an NDA for REMOXY or will approve an NDA for REMOXY or that the FDA will not require additional clinical or non-clinical data to be submitted.
+There can be no assurance that the FDA will approve an NDA for REMOXY or that the FDA will not require submission of additional clinical or non-clinical data.
 Obtaining data from such studies (even if completed) that is insufficient to support approval of REMOXY, or any adverse decisions by the FDA (including any decision by the FDA to require additional clinical or non-clinical data) may significantly delay or prevent the potential approval of REMOXY.